In the face of cascading social, ecological and economic crises

-In the face of cascading social, ecological and economic crises, the capacity to imagine and articulate preferable futures has become a condition for survival, not luxury.
-Preferable futures describe the futures we would collectively want to inhabit—not those we expect, predict or are told are inevitable.
-The term resists dominant foresight paradigms that rely on linear forecasting or techno-optimistic extrapolation.
-Instead, it invites a shift from reaction to intention, from constraint to orientation.
-Within the Wangjitsu system, preferable futures are not about reaching a final state, nor are they anchored in consensus or desirability metrics.
-They function as critical constructs that open discursive space.
-In contrast to the “mono-future” promoted by dominant institutions—futures of control scale and optimization—preferable futures operate as lenses to surface hidden assumptions, reposition narratives and introduce plural imaginaries that better reflect ethical social and ecological concerns.
-They ask not only what is possible or probable but what ought to be pursued, protected or refused.
+In the face of cascading social, ecological and economic crises, the capacity to imagine and articulate preferable futures has become a condition for survival.
+Preferable futures describe the futures we would collectively want to inhabit, as distinct from those we expect, predict or are told are inevitable.
+Within the Wangjitsu system, they function as critical constructs that open discursive space, surface hidden assumptions, reposition narratives and introduce plural imaginaries that better reflect ethical, social and ecological concerns.
+They ask what ought to be pursued, protected or refused.

 Epistemic orientation and critique

-To understand how preferable futures operate, we must first recognize that the future is not neutral.
-Preferable futures emerge from an epistemological critique of how futures are constructed.
-Rather than treating the future as an object of knowledge to be forecasted, this perspective foregrounds how futures are shaped through power, language infrastructure and ideology.
-Predictive models, scenario logics and speculative ventures often reproduce existing hierarchies under the guise of neutrality.
-Unlike predictive foresight models that aim to reduce uncertainty, preferable futures embrace uncertainty as a generative condition—a space where new values and orientations can emerge.
-Drawing from complex thought, critical pedagogy and decolonial critique, preferable futures invite a different kind of literacy—one attuned to situated knowledge, dialogical reasoning and the capacity to hold tension without rushing toward closure.
-Futures, in this sense, are not out there waiting to be discovered; they are already embedded in institutional practices, dominant logics and the sociotechnical imaginaries we have inherited.
-The work of strategic design, then, becomes an act of unlearning—of loosening the grip of inherited futures and making space for the not-yet.
+The future is a political object.
+Preferable futures emerge from an epistemological critique of how futures are constructed: predictive models, scenario logics and speculative ventures routinely reproduce existing hierarchies under the guise of neutrality.
+Preferable futures treat uncertainty as a generative condition, a space where new values and orientations can emerge, drawing from complex thought, critical pedagogy and decolonial critique to cultivate a literacy attuned to situated knowledge, dialogical reasoning and the capacity to hold tension without rushing toward closure.
+Futures are already embedded in institutional practices, dominant logics and the sociotechnical imaginaries we have inherited.
+Strategic design, in this frame, becomes an act of unlearning, of loosening the grip of inherited futures and making space for the not-yet.

 Design approach